huggingface/datasets/datasets/tne/README.md

 ### Data Instances

-Each file is in a jsonl format, containing a dictionary of a single document, in each line.
+The original files are in a jsonl format, containing a dictionary of a single document, in each line.
 Each document contain a different amount of labels, due to the different amount of NPs.
 The test and ood splits come without the annotated labels.